surge-synthesizer/surge/doc/DevelopingSurgePlusPlus.md

 git remote add upstream https://github.com/surge-synthesizer/surge.git
 ```

-then when you want to update the surge++-master branch in your fork to upstream
+When you want to update the your copy(fork) of the surge++-master repo to match the master(upstream) repository,
-run the following commands (which @baconpaul keeps around as a script):
+run the following commands:

+git diff --exit-code
+git diff --cached --exit-code
+git checkout surge++-master
+git fetch upstream
+git reset upstream/surge++-master --hard
+git push origin surge++-master

+To make updating your fork easier, you can create a script that looks like this:
 ```
 #!/bin/bash
 set -e